An A-Z expat guide for internationals relocating and living in Israel.

 Try to identify the needs of each one of your children and what you can do to make their transition easier and hopefully then settle comfortably into their new life.
 Be available to listen to them and support them whenever they need it.

 Seek the help of a professional if necessary.
-There are plenty of English speaking therapists, counselors and psychologists and you will find a number of them listed in our Business Directory.
+There are plenty of English speaking therapists, counselors and psychologists and you will find them listed in our Business Directory.

-Luckily, since the author of this article relocated in 1989, communications technology has greatly improved.
-Her first job in Israel still came with a Telex machine - tape and all.
+Luckily, since the author of this article relocated in 1989, communications technology has snowballed.
+Her first office had a Telex machine - tape and all.
 Fax machines were a brand-new technology.
-The cost per minute of a phone-call back home was about 8 Shekels (over US$2 at today's rate).
-This meant the only affordable way to keep in touch was to write letters and after about 6 weeks, pray for a letter in return.
-She allowed herself only one phone-call a month, and her 5 minute limit allowed only the briefest exchange.
+The cost of a phone-call back home was about 8 Shekels (over US$2 at today's rate).
+At this rate a 5 minute call limit once a month was all that was affordable.
+This meant the only affordable way to keep in touch was to write letters and pray for one in return.

 And then the cellular mobile phone market exploded.
-These early mobile phones were huge and looked more like an office desk-top calculator than a communication device, but fortunately, within a few years mobile phones were easily obtainable.
-We only started using email after that and since then inter-continental communication has never been easier.
+These early mobile phones were huge and looked more like an office desk-top calculator than a communication device, but fortunately, within a few years mobile phones were the norm.
+Now, with all the options, inter-continental communication has never been easier.

 Bringing your phone with you?
-Note, not all of the carriers support Blackberry so check this out carefully.
+Note, not all of the carriers support Blackberry so check this out carefully if you are still using one.

 Purchasing a phone from a cellphone carrier in Israel, is expensive and you can get them cheaper from private stores around the country or online for as little as $80.